 Question: How do you hire the right people for your multimillion dollar online business?

 It all comes down to the way that you recruit, interview, and test people before letting them into your business.
-With 7 years of hiring under our belts, we are meticulous when it comes to finding people to work with our internal team.
-They must fit our perfect team member mold or they don’t make it through the first round of interviewing.
+With 7 years of hiring under our belts, we are meticulous when it comes to finding people to work with our internal workers.
+They must fit our perfect worker mold or they don’t make it through the first round of interviewing.

 If they’ve made it through all of this, take a few hours to onboard with them to see how they perform.
 Are they showing up on time?
 Are they learning quickly?
 Are they asking good questions?
 If they don’t wow you when working with them, don’t settle.
 Never settle.